Fight Background Check Errors with Background Check Lawyers.

 One of the most important and least known facts about fighting background check errors is that you don’t have to pay out of pocket for legal help.

-Under the FCRA, you are not expected to spend your own money or take on debt just to dispute background check errors and demand corrections of your data.
-You didn’t create the problem, you shouldn’t have to pay to fix it.
-The law makes the companies who made the problem pay to fix it.
+Under the Fair Credit Reporting Act, you are not expected to spend your own money or take on debt just to dispute background check errors.
+The law makes the background check companies pay to fix it instead.

-At Consumer Justice Law Firm, we respect this fee-shifting provision for the role it plays in our legal system.
-It is as an equalizer, bringing justice to everyone, including those who otherwise couldn’t afford to work with an attorney.
-The law has cleverly carved out a way to center equity and fairness in legal representation for consumers harmed by big business data errors.
+At Consumer Justice Law Firm, we see fee-shifting as the ultimate equalizer, bringing justice to everyone, including those who otherwise couldn’t afford to work with an attorney.

 Frequently Asked Questions